synesthesiam/2014-03-10-uva/lessons/swc-git/tutorial.md

 because the two repositories are already synchronized.
-If someone else had pushed some changes, though, this command would download them to our local repository:
+If someone else had pushed some changes, though, this command would download them to our local repository.

-FIXME: diagram

-The model shown above,
-in which everyone pushes and pulls from a single repository, is perfectly usable, but there's one thing it *doesn't* let us do, and that's [code review](glossary.html#code_review).
+This model in which everyone pushes and pulls from a single repository, is perfectly usable, but there's one thing it *doesn't* let us do, and that's [code review](glossary.html#code_review).